astropy/halotools/docs/mock_observations/quickstart_guide.rst

 For any model, all mock populations come with a built-in method to calculate this cross-correlation:

 >>> radial_bins, clustering = hod_model.mock.compute_galaxy_matter_cross_clustering() # doctest: +SKIP

+See `~halotools.empirical_models.MockFactory.compute_galaxy_matter_cross_clustering` for further documentation and more example usages.

 Group Identification
 ------------------------------------